On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Introduction

 In order to deal with ``vector fields'' on metric measure spaces, one needs of course to refer to some differential structure of the ambient space, in terms of which the usual differential objects of the ``smooth'' analysis and geometry find a consistent and equivalent counterpart.

-To this aim, we chose to follow the approach of \cite{gi2}, where the author builds a first-order $L^2$ theory of differential forms and vector fields which is tailored for metric measure spaces, in particular - when second-order differentiability issues are addressed - those whose Ricci curvature is bounded from below by some $K\in\mathbb{R}$.
-This differential structure, which was anticipated in the analysis carried on by the same author in \cite{gi1}, relies on the theory of $L^p$-normed modules, $1\le p\le\infty$, whose construction is based on the idea of the $L^\infty$ modules previously considered in \cite{we} and which is discussed in detail in \cite{gi2}.
-There, the machinery of such theory serves as the starting point for the settlement of a metric counterpart to the cotangent bundle, namely the \textit{cotangent module} $L^2\left(T^*\X\right)$ defined as the $L^2$-normed module consisting of square-summable \textit{differential forms}.
+To this aim, we chose to follow the approach of \cite{gi2}, where the author builds a first--order $L^2$--theory of differential forms and vector fields which is tailored for metric measure spaces, in particular -- when second--order differentiability issues are addressed -- those whose Ricci curvature is bounded from below by some $K\in\mathbb{R}$.
+This differential structure, which was anticipated in the analysis carried on by the same author in \cite{gi1}, relies on the theory of $L^p$--normed modules, $1\le p\le\infty$, whose construction is based on the idea of the $L^\infty$--modules previously considered in \cite{we} and which is discussed in detail in \cite{gi2}.
+There, the machinery of such theory serves as the starting point for the settlement of a metric counterpart to the cotangent bundle, namely the \textit{cotangent module} $L^2\left(T^*\X\right)$ defined as the $L^2$--normed module consisting of square--summable \textit{differential forms}.

-The concept of a differential form is characterized in terms of the minimal weak upper gradients of Sobolev functions - defined via test plans, \cite{ags3,ags4,gi1} - and of suitable partitions of the underlying space; by this procedure, the \textit{differential} of a Sobolev function arises as the 1-form given accordingly as an equivalence class consisting of the function itself and the whole space $\X$.
-Then, by duality - in the sense of normed modules - the \textit{tangent module} $L^2(T\X)$, namely the $L^2$-normed module having square-summable \textit{vector fields} as its own elements, is given as the dual module of $L^2(T^*\X)$.
-Of course, taking into account all the due - albeit expected - technicalities (see in particular Remark \ref{p-grad}), this approach can be extended to any couple of conjugate exponents $p,q\in[1,\infty]$ with $\frac{1}{p}+\frac{1}{q}=1$, giving rise to the corresponding modules $L^p(T^*\X)$ and $L^q(T\X)$.
+The concept of a differential form is characterized in terms of the minimal weak upper gradients of Sobolev functions -- defined via test plans, \cite{ags3,ags4,gi1} -- and of suitable partitions of the underlying space; by this procedure, the \textit{differential} of a Sobolev function arises as the 1--form given accordingly as an equivalence class consisting of the function itself and the whole space $\X$.
+Then, by duality -- in the sense of normed modules -- the \textit{tangent module} $L^2(T\X)$, namely the $L^2$--normed module having square-summable \textit{vector fields} as its own elements, is given as the dual module of $L^2(T^*\X)$.
+Of course, taking into account all the due -- albeit expected -- technicalities (see in particular Remark \ref{p-grad}), this approach can be extended to any couple of conjugate exponents $p,q\in[1,\infty]$ with $\frac{1}{p}+\frac{1}{q}=1$, giving rise to the corresponding modules $L^p(T^*\X)$ and $L^q(T\X)$.
 As this straightforward task was presented in \cite{bu}, we shall therefore follow that exposition.
 This is the main object of Section \ref{preliminaries}, where we also address all the other fundamental preliminary tools of our analysis, like the definition of $\rcd$ space and the related consequences of the lower curvature bound, especially in connection with the heat flow.